Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Introduction

+{Our contribution is summarized by the following points: (1) Constructive methods for a stabilization problem of underactuated coupled PDE systems.
+These include a scalable algorithm for the determination of a novel transformation based on Sylvester equations and PI controllers for the boundary control case via an introduced trigonometric extension.
+(2) Introduction of a Sylvester-equation approach.
+Sylvester equations are widely used in the context of finite-dimensional systems and our method proposes the extension of such approaches to the context of PDE systems.
+(3) {Sufficient conditions and a solution to the boundary stabilization} problem of underactuated parabolic systems.
+The problem that we have identified was previously characterized as open and no solution has yet been achieved via backstepping \cite{Baccoli et al (2015)}. }

-The paper is organized as follows.
+The rest of this article is organized as follows.
 The system and the description of the problem of stabilization are presented in Section \ref{sec:problem}.
 The internal stabilization approach is presented in Section \ref{sec:internal}, where Theorem \ref{theorem1} provides the main relevant result.
-Section \ref{sec:boundary} concerns the boundary stabilization, where Theorem \ref{proposition} is its main result.
+Section \ref{sec:boundary} concerns the boundary stabilization problem, where Theorem \ref{proposition} provides its solution.
 In Section \ref{sec:simul}, we apply our methodology to unstable reaction-diffusion systems by applying either distributed or boundary control, and in Section \ref{conclusion} we provide some conclusions.